Dhruvsheth385/Burpsuite/README.md

 # Burp Suite

 ## Overview
 Burp Suite is a widely used penetration testing framework developed by PortSwigger for security professionals and ethical hackers.
 Written in Java, it acts as a proxy between the browser and the target server, enabling the interception, analysis, and modification of HTTP/HTTPS traffic.
-It helps identify security vulnerabilities such as **SQL Injection**, **Cross-Site Scripting (XSS)**, and **Broken Authentication** through automated and manual testing.
+Automated and manual testing helps identify security vulnerabilities such as **SQL Injection**, **Cross-Site Scripting (XSS)**, and **Broken Authentication**.

 ## Features
 - **Proxy** – Intercept and modify HTTP/HTTPS requests and responses.